 What are the advantages of a hospitalist program?

 Hospitalists provide personalized medical treatment in partnership with your primary care doctor and other specialists.
-Primarily, hospitalists have more time for daily patient care.
+Firstly, hospitalists have more time for daily patient care.
 Therefore, if an emergency or other unexpected medical situation arises, a hospitalist can react quickly and see the patient throughout the day as needed.
 Hospitalists know every specialist and department in the hospital and can follow up on tests and adjust treatment throughout the day as needed.

 An important role of a hospitalist is to improve communication between specialists and primary care doctors.
 In addition, hospitalists improve communication for the patient and the family; they work full time at the hospital and are more readily available than other doctors.
 The hospitalist is the focal point of all conversations – between all doctors on the team, the primary care doctor, the patient and the family.